awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

 ## Requirements<a name="run-docker-container-requirements"></a>

 To run a Docker container in a component, you need the following:
 + A Greengrass core device\.
-If you don't have one, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
+If you don't have one, see [Tutorial: Getting started with AWS IoT Greengrass V2](getting-started.md)\.
-+ <a name="docker-engine-requirement"></a>[Docker Engine](https://docs.docker.com/engine/) 1\.9\.1 or later installed on your Greengrass core device\.
-Version 20\.10 is the latest version that is verified to work with the connector\.
-You must install Docker directly on the core device before you deploy custom components that run Docker containers\.
++ <a name="docker-engine-requirement"></a>[Docker Engine](https://docs.docker.com/engine/) 1\.9\.1 or later installed on the Greengrass core device\.
+Version 20\.10 is the latest version that is verified to work with the AWS IoT Greengrass Core software\.
+You must install Docker directly on the core device before you deploy components that run Docker containers\.
 **Tip**
 You can also configure the core device to install Docker Engine when the component installs\.
 For example, the following install script installs Docker Engine before it loads the Docker image\.
 This install script works on Debian\-based Linux distributions, such as Ubuntu\.
 If you configure the component to install Docker Engine with this command, you may need to set `RequiresPrivilege` to `true` in the lifecycle script to run the installation and `docker` commands\.
 For more information, see [AWS IoT Greengrass component recipe reference](component-recipe-reference.md)\.